BradleyGilden/Babel-Chat/README.md

 # Babel-Chat
-A web based messaging platform using Socket.io
+A web-based messaging platform using Socket.io